-King’s Cross may not be the first place you thought to visit when planning a visit to London, but take a second look, King’s Cross is London’s new cultural quarter, has changed enormously in the last few years, and is home to some great places to visit!
+King’s Cross may not be the first place you thought to visit when planning a visit to London, but take a second look, King’s Cross, London’s cultural quarter, has changed enormously in the last few years, and is home to some great places to visit!

 There is more to King’s Cross than a station.
-The area is of course dominated by the two main termini of King’s Cross and Saint Pancras International, the latter offering trains to the East Midlands, and cross-London regional services as well as Eurostar to Paris.
-Because of its excellent transport links and postion as a transport hub, King’s Cross is one of the most-visited places in London, but within a few minutes’ walk of the stations you will find tranquility, greenery, history, nature, art, music, and water.
-This website tells you about the regularly-open places to visit of London's cultural quarter, King's Cross.
+The area is of course dominated by the two main termini of King’s Cross and Saint Pancras International but these have recently been restored and are interesting to visit in their own right.
+Being a transport hub, King’s Cross is one of the most-visited places in London, but within a few minutes’ walk of the stations you will find tranquility, greenery, history, nature, art, music, and water.

 King’s Cross has a large number of hotels, ranging from luxury establishments to budget accommodation.
 There are museums and galleries to visit and there is also a wide variety of restaurants to choose from.
 King’s Cross is home to many large academic and cultural institutions including the University of the Arts and the British Library, which has a programme of major exhibitions.
 The area to the north of the stations has been transformed into a mixed development of academic, retail, residential and leisure facilities, centred upon Granary Square, in front of the former Granary that once housed grain from Lincolnshire to make London’s bread.
 A stepped terrace leads down to The Regent’s Canal, a ribbon of waterway that cuts through King’s Cross, and is in itself a heritage attraction.

 This website is brought to you by London Canal Museum .